TABLE OF CONTENTS

 Periosteum

-Periosteum is the membrane, which invests the outer surface of the bone except its articular areas where it is covered by articular cartilage.
+Periosteum is the membrane that covers the outer surface of the bone, except at the articular areas where it is covered by articular cartilage.

 The periosteum consists of an outer protective fibrous layer and an inner cellular osteogenic layer.